victorkleb/scRNA-seq_stable_clust/README.md

 - programs to compare clusterings reviewed in the article with published results
 <br>

-Pipelines for the small datasets contain 17 or 19 programs.
+Pipelines for the small data sets contain 17 or 19 programs.
 Programs in these pipelines are referenced by a sequence number and name.

 Example: the first program in the Zhengmix4eq folder is